A software interface that provides instant and intuitive control of Eos using the Midi Fighter Twister controller.

 Known bugs :

-nfiguration difficulties when they first opened TwisterEos, but these have usually been resolved after a few exchanges.
+- Some users have experienced some configuration difficulties when they first opened TwisterEos, but these have usually been resolved after a few exchanges.

-Troubleshooting section has being written to help you solve the most common cases.
+A Troubleshooting section has being written to help you solve the most common cases.

 - On EncoDis page, it can happen that there are mismatches between the FCB parameters and the encoders that are supposed to control them.
 This happens in particular with machines whose category pages are not complete (for example a machine with two Color pages but whose first page has only three parameters out of the four) or when several machines of completely different types are selected in Eos.

 To be seen in use...
-Thanks to give me your feedback if you notice any errors
+Thanks to give me your feedback if you notice any errors.

 3 - Versions